programmer007007/db-watcher/README.md

 # db-watcher
 PHP package to keep tracks of modification that happens on your tables.

+##Note: this works based on triggers.
+So even the modification that are happening directly on table via some ide are also tracked.

 ## Step 0 : php artisan vendor:publish